lyon-fnal/singularity-vm/README.md

 # singularity-vm

 This repository has a Vagrant installation for a Ubuntu 16.04.2 LTS Virtual Machine that can host Singularity containers on a Mac (and maybe Windows - the instructions here will be for a Mac, but they may work on Windows with some modifications).

-The virtual machine will have Singularity (http://singularity.lbl.gov) installed along with the Fermilab kerberos client and CVMFS.
+Features of this virtual machine:

+* Based on Ubuntu 16.04.2 LTS (the most recent long-term support version of Ubuntu)
+* Singularity will be installed (that's kinda the whole point!)
+* Fermilab Kerberos client will be installed (so you can kinit to your experiment's interactive nodes at Fermilab)
+* CVMFS (CERN Virtual File System) will be installed.
+Singularity containers will be able to use your experiment's CVMFS area
+* Access to your Mac's /Users directory via NFS for fast access.

 ## Installation

-Here are installation instructions
+Here are installation instructions (again, for the Mac.
+They may work for Windows, but you will need to make some modifications).

 ### Install VirtualBox and Vagrant